codepymdev/Certi/README.md

 - In the .env file, update the necessary information to allow connection to a database
 - Run the command *php artisan migrate*

+### How to contribute

+Here are some ways of contributing to making Grad better:

+- Send a pull request to any of our [open source repositories](https://github.com/codepymdev) on GitHub.
+Check the contribution guide on the repo you want to contribute to for more details about how to contribute.
+We're looking forward to your contribution!